A Dallas Cowboys super fan's dream.

 Posted on Aug 15, 2018 By Ashley Turner

 We're counting down the days until the first game of the season (Sept.
-9!) and what better way to do so then visiting the newest Cowboys facility at The Star in Frisco, which is only about 30 minutes from Downtown.
-The beautiful 91-acre campus is home to the team's headquarters, practice facility and an entertainment district filled with restaurants and shops.
-Fan or not, it is truly a site to see on your next trip to Dallas.
-Here's what to expect on your visit:
+8!) and what better way to do so then visiting the Cowboys headquarters and practice facility, The Star.
+Take a day trip up north to Frisco (about 30 minutes from Downtown) to the beautiful 91-acre campus and entertainment district fit for any Cowboys fan.
+Even if you rooting for the opposing team, it's truly a site to see on your next trip to Dallas.

 Upon arrival, a replica outdoor field (and giant video board) greets you before entering the Ford Center, a one-of-a-kind indoor athletic facility.
-Take your picture in the end zone and bring a football to throw some passes around with your best buds.
-You can also shop for your new game day gear inside the Fans United store so you're all prepped for the season.
+Take your picture in the end zone and bring a football to throw some passes around with your friends.
+You can also shop for new game day gear inside the Fans United store so you're all prepped for the season.

 Let the tour begin